 Before we get into the muscles worked during bike riding, let’s take a look at three types of muscle contractions that happen when you cycle: concentric, eccentric, and isometric.

-Isometric contractions happen when the muscles produce force but there is no change in the length of the contracting muscles.
+Isometric contractions happen when the muscles produce force but there is no change in the length of the muscles, themselves.
 Your lower back remaining neutral while you’re bent over the handlebars is an example of an isometric contraction.

 Eccentric contractions happen when the muscle lengthens while under tension due to an opposing force being greater than the force generated by the muscle.
 When the hamstrings lengthen as you push down on the pedal is an example of an eccentric contraction.

-• Calves: Like the quadriceps, the calf muscles assist the quads in the downward power of the pedal stroke.
+- Calves: The calf muscles assist the quads in the downward power of the pedal stroke.

-• Shin muscles: Your shins work in the upward part of the stroke by drawing your foot from an extended point at 6 o’clock (when the knee is extended) back up towards 9 o’clock (knee is flexed) during the pedal stroke.
+- Shin muscles: Your shins work in the upward part of the stroke by drawing your foot from an extended point at 6 o’clock (when the knee is extended) back up toward 9 o’clock (knee is flexed) during the pedal stroke.

 RELATED: Best Commercial Exercise Bike